 Important: Use this feature with caution!
-This feature is designed to workaround weird or buggy REST
+It is designed to workaround weird or buggy REST

-API implemntations and should not be used blindly if other solutions may be applied (e.g.
+API implementations and should not be used blindly if other solutions may be applied (e.g.,

 Assume that you have an API which implements throttling in the following way: when

 the number of requests is exceeded, it returns an empty response with the status code

 a timestamp when a new requests can be made in the

 X-RetryAfter HTTP header.